-Based on the modeling results presented in Section 4.3 of this report, the wells downgradient from the 260 Outfall are predicted to intercept the flowpaths for contaminants impinging on the regional aquifer beneath a Cañon de Valle source and beneath a Martin Spring source.
+Based on the modeling results presented in Section 4.3 and Appendix E of this report, the wells downgradient from the 260 Outfall are predicted to intercept the flowpaths for contaminants impinging on the regional aquifer beneath a Cañon de Valle source and beneath a Martin Spring source.
 Table 6.0-2 provides information on each well relative to calculated contaminant flow paths.
-The widths of the calculated plumes are broad enough that the existing downgradient monitoring network is predicted to intersect calculated contaminant plumes both in the near field (wells R-18, CdV-R-15-3, and CdV-R-37-2) and in the far field (R-17, R-19, and R-27).
+The widths of the calculated plumes are broad enough that the existing downgradient monitoring network is predicted to intersect calculated contaminant plumes both in the near field (wells CdV-16-3(i), R-18, CdV-R-15-3, and CdV-R-37-2) and in the far field (R-17, R-19, and R-27).
 Thus, there is a high level of confidence that plumes originating at TA-16 will be detected either as they are leaving the TA-16 area or before they intersect the pumping zones of the PM well field wells.
+The statistical analysis presented in Appendix E suggests that consideration of the near- and far-field wells together yields greater than a 95% detection efficiency.
+Consideration of only the near-field wells in such a statistical analysis yields a detection efficiency slightly lower than 95% for a Cañon de Valle source and greater than 95% for a Martin Spring Canyon source.
 This conclusion is dependent on the assumption that a layered conceptual model is appropriate for the western parts of the Laboratory, as supported by the discussion in section 4.2, However, if this assumption is partially flawed, the deeper screens in the far field wells (particularly R-17 and R-19) provide some assurance that a deeper-traveling plume would be detected before it impinges on the PM well field.
-Additional contingencies associated with this assumption will be discussed in the CME report.

 The modeling results indicate that the regional groundwater flowpaths originating in the Cañon de Valle area trend slightly to the northeast.
-Cañon de Valle is hypothesized to be the principal recharge zone for the HE-contaminated plume at TA-16, Thus, these results suggest that the most important wells for monitoring downgradient migration from TA-16 are R-18 (in the near field) and R-17 in the far field.
+Cañon de Valle is hypothesized to be the principal recharge zone for the HE-contaminated plume at TA-16, Thus, these results suggest that important wells for monitoring downgradient migration from Cañon de Valle are R-18 and CdV-R-15-3 (in the near field) and R-17 and R-19 in the far field.
+The relative importance of these wells, particularly R-18, depends on which model of the water table is chosen.
 Interestingly, very low levels (<1 ppb) of RDX appear to have been detected in R-18 in some of the sampling intervals to date supporting the calculated flow paths.